New media studies: Major figures

 Henry Jenkins introduced the convergence culture concept in the field of new media studies: "By convergence, I mean the flow of content across multiple media platforms, the cooperation between multiple media industries, and the migratory behavior of media audiences who would go almost anywhere in search of the kinds of entertainment experiences they wanted."

 Janet Murray is a professor at the School of Literature, Media, and Communications at the Georgia Institute of Technology.
 Murray is also a part of several design projects such as; a digital edition of the Warner Brothers classic, Casablanca.
 Janet works exclusively as a member of Georgia Tech's experimental game lab.
 Janet is also the author of the book Hamlet on the Holodeck; The Future of Narrative in Cyberspace.
 Along with this book, she is also a guest writer in The New Media Reader, where she is credited for writing one of the two introductions in the book called, Inventing the Medium.

-Effects of technology

-In an article from the National Center for Biotechnology Information (NCBI), there was a study involving a virtual reality environment that simulated ATM training for persons with acquired brain injury.
-Their conclusion of this study proves that virtual reality can be a useful tool in which it could easily be accessed online.
-Basically this helped conveniently providing training opportunities almost anywhere.

-In a book called Critical Terms for Media Studies, the author illustrates his take on new media in technology: "technology---a focus on the mechanical aspects of media and the way that innovations and inventions transform the condition of both individual and social experience."